 If you’ve got a limited amount of time, it’s easy to make the most of it downtown, which is in the Southwest section of the city.
 It’s conveniently walkable, home to some must see spots, and full of that good food and drink.
 Seriously, get ready, there’s a lot to eat and drink.

-Here’s how to spend one day downtown in Portland, Oregon.
+Here’s your travel guide for how to spend one day downtown in Portland, Oregon.

 There are so many wonderful restaurants in this city, it’s seriously hard to choose where to eat for each meal.
 To start off your day downtown, keep it simple and head to The Original Dinerant, right on the corner of SW Oak Street and SW 6th Avenue.

 Browse the Bookstores and Shops

 If you haven’t had enough book shopping, there’s also Cameron’s Books & Magazines.
 This downtown shop has a great selection of used books as well with plenty of hidden gems.